Shandilya21/Few-Shot/README.md

 ###### (ii) DataLoader or n_shot_preprocessing
 * raw_images ('RGB') of ~ [60 X 80] ------> CenterCrop(56), and Resize to (28, 28).
 * class_name: image_name, for example: let image name is ```Topwear__Casual Shirts.jpg``` ---> [Topwear (subCategory) + Casual Shirts (articleType)] is a class name.
-* In ```core.py/prepare_n_shot```, you may find the n shot task label. return tensor [q*K, ].
+* In ```core.py/prepare_n_shot```, you may find the n shot task label. return tensor [q_queries * K_shots, ].
 Nshotsampler for training and evaluation is wrapper Sampler subclass that generates batches of n-shot, k-way, q-query tasks. the wrapper function return the batch tensors of support and query sets.
 The support and query set are disjoint i.e. do not contain overlapping samples.

 ## 4. Prototypical Networks

 Run `experiments/proto_nets.py` to reproduce results using Prototypical Networks.
-Refer to Descriptions section in detailed.
+(Refer the Theory section for details).

 **Arguments**
 - dataset: {'fashionNet'}.